Employment and continuing education

 Most large organisations have formal career paths for permanent employees, others employ social workers on contracts for fixed-term projects.
 The direction of the work depends partly on the values and beliefs of the practitioners and on their skills in making effective alliances.

 Social workers depend on their knowledge of policies and agencies' resources, as well as their skills in research and administration and ability to communicate effectively (orally and in various forms of writing: letters, memoranda, reports and research papers).

 The demanding standards expected of social workers and the complex nature of their activities underline the need and importance of ongoing as well as initial professional training.
-The faculty has a full program of professional education courses for accredited social workers.
+The school has a full program of professional education courses for accredited social workers.